clarklindev/microservices-stephengrider-with-node-and-react/README.md

 - kubernetes tries to find the image (described in config file) first from local computer
 - if it cant find it, then it looks in docker-hub

+## 63. NOTE on MiniKube

+- Install option -> Install method with Docker-Toolbox (STATUS: unstable) or Linux (need to install [minikube](kubernetes.io/docs/tasks/tools/install-minikube))
+  - Minikube is an alternative option to using Docker Desktop's built-in Kubernetes.

+## 64. kubernetes tour
 #### terminology

 - NOTE: a `pod` OR `container` by definition is more or less the same thing.